-Do not travel to Niger outside of the capital, Niamey, and areas south of Niamey in the regions of Dosso and Tillaberi, due to the high threat of kidnapping, terrorist attack, crime and the unpredictable security environment.
+Do not travel to Niger outside of the capital, Niamey, due to the high threat of kidnapping, terrorist attack, crime and the unpredictable security environment.

-- Do not travel to any other parts of Niger, due to the volatile security environment and high threat of kidnapping, terrorist attack and crime.
+- Reconsider your need to travel to the capital Niamey due to the volatile security environment and the threat of kidnapping, terrorist attack and crime.

 - We continue to receive information indicating terrorists are planning attacks targeting Westerners in Niger, including possibly in Niamey.
 Terrorist groups in the region have focused attack plans on hotels, cafes and restaurants visited by foreigners.

-Only travel in daylight and in convoy.
+- Only travel in daylight and in convoy.
 If, despite our advice, you travel outside the south-west, get professional security advice, use a reputable local guide, adopt enhanced security measures and make contingency plans.
-See
+See Safety and security

-Australia does not have an Embassy or Consulate in Niger.
+- Australia does not have an Embassy or Consulate in Niger.
 The Australian High Commission in Abuja, Nigeria, provides consular assistance to Australians in Niger.
-See
+See Where to get help

 Entry and exit

 You'll need a visa to enter Niger.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

 Embassy or Consulate of Niger for up-to-date information.